haidongz-usc/GaitRef/README.md

 ### Data Preparation and Pretrained Models

- * Since silhouettes and skeletons for CASIA-B are publicly available online ([[Silhouettes Link](http://www.cbsr.ia.ac.cn/GaitDatasetB-silh.zip)], [[Skeleton Link](https://github.com/tteepe/GaitGraph/releases/download/v0.1/data.zip)]), for simplicity during reviewing stage, we directly provide the processed data we used along with the pretrained models in the following anonymous [[drive](https://mega.nz/folder/FeUnWbqa#3Pew51i7BWVftLkZ5pbaJQ)].
+ * Since silhouettes and skeletons for CASIA-B are publicly available online ([[Silhouettes Link](http://www.cbsr.ia.ac.cn/GaitDatasetB-silh.zip)], [[Skeleton Link](https://github.com/tteepe/GaitGraph/releases/download/v0.1/data.zip)]), for simplicity, we directly provide the processed data we used along with the pretrained models in the following anonymous [[drive](https://mega.nz/folder/FeUnWbqa#3Pew51i7BWVftLkZ5pbaJQ)].
 Please download both of the files and place them in the current directory.
 Unzip them with the commands below

 ```
 tar -xzf CASIA-B-mix.tar.gz